 These measures mean that our 49 seater coach will only be able to carry between 23 and 32 travellers, depending on how many single and pair/couple travellers we have on Tour.
 So we need to ensure we don’t over-book a coach/Tour.
 When travellers book for a Tour I will keep a watch on seat occupation to make sure we don’t get overbooked.
 Belgium has produced coach passenger transport protocols, which I have seen and I consider that it’s all ‘do-able’, but they require that the coach toilet cannot be used.

 Travellers need to be aware that UK and foreign government can impose onerous and draconian restrictions on travel at any time and without notice which could affect your holiday.
-Though there are none currently, there may be enhanced screening/monitoring at entry and exit ports.
 In some countries borders may close or you may be required to self-isolate for a set period, even if you do not have symptoms.

 Some of the following may seem obvious, but other items may not be so.
 Travellers need to consider the following before travelling abroad in any event and in particular on a Podge’s Belgian Beer Tour:

 You must have travel insurance to join a Podge’s Belgian Beer Tour, taken out preferably before you book a Tour in case you need to cancel at short notice.
 Our cancellation policy is here along with our other Terms & Conditions.